Yuvrajchauhan89/AI-Focus-Tracker/README.md

 ## ⭐ Support

-If you find this project useful, consider giving the repository a ⭐ on GitHub.
+If you find **AI Focus Tracker** useful, consider giving the repository a ⭐ on GitHub.

+Your support helps motivate further development! 🚀

 ---